dfki-ric/pytransform3d/doc/source/transformation_over_time.rst

     :align: center

-In this example, the screw linear interpolation (ScLERP) will be used (refer to :func:`~pytransform3d.transformations.pq_from_dual_quaternion`).
-Note that a dual quaternion holds both the translation and rotation info.
+In this example, the screw linear interpolation (ScLERP) will be used (which operates on dual quaternions, refer to :func:`~pytransform3d.transformations.pq_from_dual_quaternion`).
+A dual quaternion representation holds both the translation and rotation information.

 .. literalinclude:: ../../examples/plots/plot_interpolation_for_transform_manager.py
    :language: python